Social Media Ads is a tool for dedicated paid social specialists working with ads on Facebook, Instagram, FB Messenger, and FB Audience Network.

 After you are done with the ads and the campaign settings, hit the “Publish” button and your campaign will be launched.

-The list of your campaigns is displayed on the main page of the Social Media Ads tool.
+The list of your campaigns is displayed on the main page of the Campaigns tab in Social Media Ads tool.
 To take a closer look at each campaign, click its link.

 You’ll be taken to the campaign dashboard, where you’ll find all the information about each specific campaign, such as campaign name, its budget spent, cost per click, the resulting traffic and reach, and the more detailed data for each ad within this campaign (status, budget, number of results, cost per result, impressions, reach, etc depending on your campaign settings).